 The building of the architecture of a novel – the craft of it – is something I never tire of.

 I strive for an architecture from which nothing can be taken away.

 It’s my goal to make a building as immaterial as possible.
 Architecture is a very material thing.
 It takes a lot of resources, so why not eliminate what you don’t need as long as you’re able to achieve the same result?

 Many of these famous architecture quotes are the result of a collection from various sources; such as newspapers, magazines, bible, other speakers, write-ups, seminars, articles and websites and every effort has been made to give credit where it is due for the material contained herein.

-Most of these famous architecture quotes’ meanings are straight forward and easy to understand probably due to their simplicity or nature of their authors, and other famous architecture quotes may sound like parables or proverbs which might be difficult to understand their meanings.
+Most of these famous architecture quotes’ meanings are straightforward and easy to understand probably due to the simplicity or nature of their authors, and other famous architecture quotes may sound like parables or proverbs which might be difficult to understand their meanings.
 When you come across difficult famous architecture quotes, Please read the quote more than once or repeatedly until you get the meaning.

 For some famous architecture quotes, you must think deeply and apply wisdom before you can get their meanings.
 I believe you will learn and apply the lessons contained in some of these famous architecture quotes in your life because some of these quotes have already influenced many peoples’ decisions and actions.